Berny23/LD-ToyPad-Emulator/README.md

 git reset --hard ; printf '\necho "usbip-vudc.0" > UDC\nusbipd -D --device\nsleep 2;\nusbip attach -r YOUR_IP_ADDRESS -b usbip-vudc.0\nchmod a+rw /dev/hidg0' >> usb_setup_script.sh ; sudo cp usb_setup_script.sh /usr/local/bin/toypad_usb_setup.sh
 ````

+### VirtualHere shows LEGO READER V2.10, but fails with "Operation not permitted"
+When double clicking on "LEGO READER V2.10", if it returns `Error "Operation not permitted" (-1) trying to use this device.`.
+Try these steps:

+1. Right click the device in the VirtualHere Client and select "Custom Event Handler..."
+2. Add `onReset.$VENDOR_ID$.$PRODUCT_ID$=`

+Then try using the device again.

 ### Webpage not reachable under http://debian/
 If you're using a virtual machine, make sure you've applied the solution specific to your software first ([VirtualBox](#webpage-not-reachable-oracle-virtualbox) or [VMware](#webpage-not-reachable-vmware))!